SSME Nozzle results

 Turbulent Free Jet Instructions

-Nozzle 3.7 is a one-dimensional with cross-sectional area variation, compressible flow computer program for the analysis of converging-diverging nozzles.
+Nozzle 10 is a one-dimensional and two-dimensional, compressible flow computer program for the analysis of converging-diverging nozzles, RAMJET ENGINES and SCRAMJET ENGINES.
+Nozzle models inviscid, adiabatic and hence isentropic flow of a calorically perfect gas through variable-area ducts.
 Nozzle internal flow may be entirely subsonic, entirely supersonic or a combination of subsonic and supersonic including shock waves in the diverging part of the nozzle.
 Shock waves are clearly identified as vertical red lines on all plots.
 The cross-sectional shape in the axial direction of the nozzle is specified by selecting from five standard nozzle types or by defining nozzle geometry using the Free-Form nozzle geometry method.
 Nozzle plots color contours of pressure ratio, temperature ratio, density ratio, and Mach number and has a slider bar that displays real-time values of all nozzle flow properties.
 New in this version is the ability to determine shock-angle, jet-angle (plume-angle) and Mach number for axisymmetric and two-dimensional nozzles in the region near the lip for underexpanded and overexpanded flow.
+The plume analysis capability has been greatly enhanced in the new version of Nozzle 4.1.

 NOZZLE INSTRUCTIONS Back To Top